Leongatha mushroom murders: Lunch and deaths

-On 29 July 2023, Erin Patterson cooked individual beef Wellingtons for a lunch for her in-laws Don and Gail Patterson, Gail's sister Heather Wilkinson and Heather's husband Ian, at her home in Leongatha.
+On 29 July 2023, at her home in Leongatha, Erin Patterson cooked individual beef Wellingtons for a lunch for her in-laws Don and Gail Patterson, Gail's sister Heather Wilkinson, and Heather's husband Ian.
 Her estranged husband, Simon Patterson (separated around 2020), was invited but did not attend.
 Patterson claims her two children went to the cinema at the time of the lunch.
 The meal contained Amanita phalloides death cap mushrooms.

 The following day, all four guests were admitted to hospital with suspected gastroenteritis.
 Erin Patterson went to Leongatha Hospital with reported stomach pains and diarrhoea, but repeatedly refused to be admitted.
 Doctors were so concerned for her welfare that they called the police.
 There were further health concerns for Erin and Simon's children, who purportedly ate leftovers of the beef Wellingtons (with the mushrooms and pastry removed), and doctors were adamant that the children should also be checked for any adverse reactions.
-It was suggested that Erin Patterson was initially reluctant to seek medical attention for the children.
+It was suggested that Erin was initially reluctant to seek medical attention for the children.

 On 4 August, five days after the lunch, Gail Patterson (aged 70) and Heather Wilkinson (aged 66) died in hospital and an investigation was launched by Victoria Police.
 On 5 August, Don Patterson (aged 70) died in hospital, despite receiving a liver transplant.

 Ian Wilkinson (aged 69) remained hospitalised for over seven weeks and survived.
 He was discharged on 23 September.
 A funeral for his wife was held on 4 October.

 Police investigation

-Police confirmed on 14 August that Patterson provided them with a detailed statement, in which she said she had bought dried mushrooms from an Asian supermarket in the Melbourne suburb of Mount Waverley (around 118 km away from Leongatha) three months before the lunch.
+Police confirmed on 14 August that Erin Patterson had provided them with a detailed statement, in which she said she had bought dried mushrooms from an Asian supermarket in the Melbourne suburb of Mount Waverley (around 118 km away from Leongatha) three months before the lunch.

 Patterson also said in the statement that she intentionally disposed of the food dehydrator that police found in a skip bin at a transfer station in Koonwarra after, she said, people "began accusing her of intentionally poisoning the meal".

 Legal proceedings and trial

+Patterson was arrested on 2 November and charged with three counts of murder and five counts of attempted murder of her in-laws and their relatives, including four counts of attempted murder of her estranged husband Simon.

 Patterson appeared in Latrobe Valley Magistrates' Court in Morwell on 3 November 2023.

 On 7 May 2024, she pleaded not guilty to the three murder charges and five attempted murder charges.
 Four of the attempted murder charges alleged she had repeatedly targeted her ex-husband Simon, but those charges were subsequently dropped.

 Patterson was tried in the Supreme Court of Victoria before a jury, presided over by Justice Christopher Beale.
 At Patterson's request the trial was held in Morwell, rather than Melbourne.
 The trial began on 29 April 2025 and covered three charges of murder and one charge of attempted murder.